humanmade/altis-local-server/docs/mutagen-file-sharing.md

 composer server start --mutagen
 ```

+After installing Mutagen and running `composer server start --mutagen` for the first time, the Mutagen container will be built and Mutagen will perform an initial synchronization.
+This may take several minutes depending on the size of your project.

 If you find that there are issues or problems with using Mutagen you can deactivate it by running the `start` command again without the `--mutagen` flag.

 ## Configuring Shared Files